 Once you know the pros and cons of going to Disneyland at different times of the year, don't let them dictate your schedule.

-If you want to plan your trip when a lot of things will be going on, or you are dying to see the seasonal decorations, go for it.
-Just start looking for lodging as far in advance as you can to get better rates.
+If you want to plan your trip when the park will be busy, or you are dying to see the seasonal decorations, go for it.
+Just start looking for lodging as far in advance to get better room rates.

-No matter what time of year it is, your birthday is always a fun time to go to Disneyland.
+And, of course, no matter what time of year it is, your birthday is always a fun time to head to Anaheim.
 Find out all the fun ways to celebrate a birthday at Disneyland.